 Tender, magical, and intimate, this is the fated-to-love story that makes me wish I was a morning person.
 Clayborn's writing style is absolutely delicious.
 This is book is alternately a slow burn and absolutely spicy, all wrapped up in the search for belonging.

 Sharp and waspy, this is a book reminiscent of Gossip Girl with the echo of Edith Wharton commentary on class and reputation.
 These are characters who you can't quite bring yourself to like, but also can't look away from.
 It's a trainwreck in the best, juiciest sense.
-If you like Andrea Dunlop's voice, look for her new release Women Are the Fiercest Creatures out March 7th 2023.

 We all love to go on a downward spiral with an unlikeable girl sometimes.
 Main character Evelyn Beegan starts out as your run-of-the-mill upper middle class millennial who gets caught up in the status and privilege of the 1% Upper East Side New Yorker.
 She makes terrible decisions and reaps the rewards.
 Lessons in humility never came so hard and I'm here for them.
-Also, Clifford's Sophomore novel, The Farewell Tour, is out March 7th 2023.

 Amazing.
 A tender slow burn written with poignant, evocative language.
 It’s long because the interior development is so intricately done.
 Take the time and savor it.